 How Often are Health and Safety Inspections Conducted?

 A workplace inspection can be a planned or an unplanned walk-through of a workplace or selected areas within the business.
-Inspections are needed to critically examine all factors (equipment, processes, materials, buildings, procedures) that have the potential to cause ill health or injury.
+In-house safety audits are needed to critically examine all factors (equipment, processes, materials, buildings, procedures) that have the potential to cause ill health or injury.

 The information gained from these inspections are often used to identify actions necessary to mitigate any potential hazards.
 A schedule of planned inspections within any operational business is an essential element of a health and safety program and one which is commonplace in many organizations today.

 What requirements are needed for a Health and Safety Inspection?

 Requirements for health and safety inspections will differ from business to business.
 This will vary based on types and complexity of operations, competency level of workers or employees, levels of risk, number of personnel involved as well as the general attitude towards health and safety within the organization.

 Who performs Health and Safety Inspections within an organization?

 - Walkthroughs or tours can be performed by leadership teams to review the overall status of health and safety precautions within a workplace.